Effective Date: 04/26/21

 It is appropriate to share statistics, theory, policy, and practice with anyone.
 This is general information with no identifying information regarding any specific client.

-The Division does not share specific information regarding any family situation with the news media, legislators, public, or community groups (unless an individual is named as a designee by a subject) except relating to specific child recruitment for the purpose of finding an adoptive family.
+The Division does not share specific information regarding any family situation with the news media, public, or community groups except relating to specific child recruitment for the purpose of finding an adoptive family.
 This sharing must be authorized by the juvenile court having jurisdiction over the child.

 3.5.7 Interdisciplinary Teams